 This app lets you read PDFs in full-screen mode or, you crop the pages to fit your screen.
 There’s also the reflow mode that auto-adjusts the PDF text size.
 Other interesting features of the Xodo PDF reader include Night Mode and continuous vertical scrolling.

 A unique feature of the Xodo PDF Reader is that it supports MS Office files.
 You can open, view, and annotate Word, PowerPoint, and Excel files; you can also convert them into PDF files.

 Furthermore, Xodo PDF Reader lets you merge and split PDF documents and scan and create PDF files from scratch.

 Also Read: Best WPS Office Alternatives

-GoodReader is a premium PDF viewer and editor app.
-You have to pay in the Apple Store before you can download this app on your iPad.
+GoodReader is a premium PDF viewer and PDF editor app.
+You have to pay in the Apple Store before you can download this PDF app on your iPad.
 GoodReader works as an all-around document viewer and editor.